Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 ---

-{PANEL:ACID storage}
+{PANEL: ACID storage}

-All storage operations performed in RavenDB are fully ACID (Atomicity, Consistency, Isolation, Durability), this is because internally RavenDB used a custom made storage engine called *Voron*, which guarantees all the properties of the ACID, no matter if those are executed on document, index or cluster storage data.
+All storage operations performed in RavenDB are fully ACID-compliant (Atomicity, Consistency, Isolation, Durability),
+this is because internally RavenDB uses a custom-made storage engine called [Voron](../../server/storage/storage-engine), which guarantees all ACID properties, whether executed on document, index or local cluster data.

 {PANEL/}

-{PANEL:What is and what is not a transaction}
+{PANEL: What is and what isn't a transaction}

-* A transaction represents a set of operations executed against a database as a single, atomic and isolated unit.
+* A transaction represents a set of operations executed against a database as a single, atomic, and isolated unit.

-* A transaction in RavenDB (read or write) is limited to a single HTTP request.
+* In RavenDB, a transaction (read or write) is limited to the scope of a __single__ HTTP request.

 * The terms "ACID transaction" or "transaction" refer to the storage engine transactions.
-Whenever a database receives an operation or batch of operations in a request, it will wrap it in a storage transaction, execute the operations and commit the transaction.
+  Whenever a database receives an operation or batch of operations in a request, it will wrap it in a "storage transaction",
+  execute the operations and commit the transaction.

 * RavenDB ensures that for a single HTTP request, all the operations in that request are transactional.
-  * If you are doing a read operation, all the data within that request is read using Snapshot Isolation.
-  * If you are performing a write operation, it is using Serializable Isolation.
+  It employs _Serializable_ isolation for both read and write operations.

-* RavenDB doesn't support a transaction over more than a single HTTP request so the interactive transactions are not implemented by RavenDB (see below for the reasoning behind this).
+* RavenDB doesn't support a fully ACID transaction spanning __multiple__ HTTP requests so interactive transactions are not implemented by RavenDB.
+  (See [below](../../client-api/faq/transaction-support#no-support-for-interactive-transactions) for the reasoning behind this decision).

-* The [Client API Session](../../client-api/session/what-is-a-session-and-how-does-it-work) is pure Client API object and does not represent a transaction hence it's not meant to provide interactive transaction semantics.
-There isn't any server-side reference to the session.
+* The [Client API Session](../../client-api/session/what-is-a-session-and-how-does-it-work) is a pure Client API object and does not represent a transaction, thus it is not meant to provide interactive transaction semantics.
+  It is entirely managed on the client side without maintaining a corresponding session state on the server.
+  The server does not reference or keep track of the session context.

 {PANEL/}

 {PANEL: Working with transactions in RavenDB}

-### Single node model
+### Single-node model

 Transactional behavior with RavenDB is divided into two modes:

+* __Single requests__:
-* In the first mode a user can perform all requested operations (read or write) in a single request.
-This can be achieved by [running a script](../../client-api/operations/patching/single-document).
+  In this mode, a user can perform all requested operations (read or write) in a single request.
+  This can be achieved by [running a script](../../client-api/operations/patching/single-document), although it's not commonly used by most users.
-  However, this is not something that most users typically do.
-It's rather for specific scenarios where you need to read / make decisions / update document (or documents) within the scope of a single transaction.
+  Using such a script is rather intended for specific scenarios where you need to read / make decisions / update document(s) within the scope of a single transaction.
-  If you want to just mutate a document in a transaction, [JSON Patch](../../client-api/operations/patching/json-patch-syntax) allows you to do that.
+  If you only need to modify a document in a transaction, [JSON Patch](../../client-api/operations/patching/json-patch-syntax) allows you to do that.

+* __Multiple requests__:
-* The behavior over multiple requests.
-With RavenDB, you cannot have a single transaction that spans all those operations with multiple requests.
+  RavenDB does not support a single transaction that spans all requested operations within multiple requests.
-  Instead, you are expected to utilize [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency) to get the same effective behavior.
+  Instead, users are expected to utilize [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency) to achieve similar behavior.
-  Your changes will get committed only if no one changed the data you are modifying in the meantime.
+  Your changes will get committed only if no one else has changed the data you are modifying in the meantime.

 #### No support for interactive transactions

-RavenDB client uses HTTP to communicate with RavenDB server.
-It means that RavenDB doesn't allow you to open a transaction on the server side, make multiple operations over a network connection and then commit or roll it back.
+RavenDB client uses HTTP to communicate with the RavenDB server.
+It means that RavenDB doesn't allow you to open a transaction on the server side, make multiple operations over a network connection, and then commit or roll it back.
-This model is called interactive transactions model.
-It is incredibly costly model.
-Both in terms of engine complexity, the impact on the overall performance of the system and the capabilities you are able to offer.
+This model, known as the interactive transactions model, is incredibly costly.
+Both in terms of engine complexity and the impact on the overall performance of the system.

 {INFO: }